shyokmg/portfolio-shoyo/README.md

-# portfolio-shoyo
+# Shoyo's Portfolio project

 ## Description

-This Website is my personal portfolio that consits of some information about me and a list of projects that I have made and contributed to
+This Website is my personal portfolio that consists of some information about me and a list of projects that I have made and contributed to.

-## Web image
+## My Portfolio website
 ![My Portfolio](./assets/images/my-portfolio.png)

 ## Credits